mipug/AML/README.md

 The problem should be solved with a variant of a GAN model.
 We have decided to implement a DCGan to solve the problem and answer our own created research question.
 Creating a DCGan model we are working in the unsupervised machine learning paradigm.

 **The dataset:**
 - The data is provided in the Kaggle competition consists of ~300 Monet paintings and ~7000 photos, both in jpg and TFRecord format.
+As we are making use of a DCgan, only the Monet pictures were relevant to use in our case.

 **Goals:**
 - Generate 7000 pictures in the style of Monet